-Second, investors need to be careful around non-traded REITs and private REITs.
-While Armstrong likes publicly traded REITs, he says that other kinds “are sold with high commissions and no liquid secondary market — with the additional burden of no price transparency.”
+While Armstrong likes publicly traded REITs, other kinds “are sold with high commissions and no liquid secondary market — with the additional burden of no price transparency.”

 Investors can access a list of REITs at NAREIT’s website.
-You can sort and track the companies by type – private, non-traded and publicly traded – as well as by industry.
+You can sort and track the companies by type – private, non-traded and publicly traded – as well as by sub-industry.